 I say supposedly because they seem to always be on sale, and I do mean always.
 So, the real prices are $99.95 for level 1, $249.90 for levels 1 and 2, and $259.90 for all three levels.

-The only difference between the plans is the difficulty level or the content they teach.
-While premium focuses on the basics, you will start to learn how to converse about more complicated stuff in the platinum plan.
+The only difference between the levels is the difficulty level and the content they teach.
+While level 1 focuses on the basics, you will start to learn how to converse about more complicated stuff in the subsequent levels.
 Moreover, you will feel a significant difference in the way they speak as well.
-While in premium level, they will speak at slower than normal pace, the platinum plan speakers kick it up several notches.

 You can also get a full refund on any purchase within the first 60 days for any reason.